Migrating from GitHub Actions to CNB

 - name: echo

-- In GitHub Actions, workflows run in a virtual machine environment, so any software needed in the build environment must either be pre-installed on the virtual machine or manually installed.
+- GitHub Actions: Workflows run in a virtual machine; required software must be pre-installed or manually installed

 GitHub Actions Format